hemerajs/hemera/website/blog/2018-03-19-new-version-5.0.0-rc.1.md

 * Removed `Reply.end()`
 * Removed `hemera.root` property
 * Removed `Hemera.reply()` in favor of `hemera.reply.next()` to send multiple responses in a row
 * Removed configuration properties `crashOnFatal`, `shouldCrash`.
-The developer is responsible to catch these errors
+The developer is responsible to catch fatal errors
 * Removed `CodecPipeline`
 * Removed `encoder`, `decoder`.
 We provide setter functions for client and server encoding
-* Remove support to register multiple plugins at once with `hemera.use`
+* Removed support to register multiple plugins at once with `hemera.use`
-* Remove `plugin$`, plugins property, remove `hemera.setOption()`, `hemera.setConfig()` methods
+* Removed `plugin$`, plugins property, remove `hemera.setOption()`, `hemera.setConfig()` methods
-* Remove functionality to to send a response inside `serverPreResponse`.
+* Removed functionality to to send a response inside `serverPreResponse`.
 This was confusing because the payload is already set at this point
 * Load plugins only on `hemera.ready()` not when `hemera.use()` is called
-* We break the support of simple return values in `add` or `middlewares` without the use of callback or promises
+* We break the support of returning values in `add` or `middlewares` without the use of callback or resolved promises

 ### New features: